Pickleball or Padel? What offers more fun?

-Pickleball was invented in 1965 and has grown in popularity, particularly in the United States and Canada.
-It is now played in over 20 countries worldwide.
-Pickleball is played in over 5,000 locations in the US.
+Pickleball was created in 1965 and has increased in popularity, especially in the United States and Canada.
+It is now enjoyed in over 100 countries worldwide, with more than 5,000 locations in the US.

 Pickleball is a paddle sport that combines elements of tennis, badminton, and ping-pong.
 It is typically played on a smaller court with a lower net and a paddle that is larger than a ping-pong paddle but smaller than a tennis racket.
 Pickleball can be played both indoors and outdoors and can be enjoyed by people of all ages and skill levels.
 It’s a fast-paced game that requires quick reflexes, good hand-eye coordination, and strategy.